fluxio/flux-sdk-js/docs/tutorial/Chapter-5.md

 }
 ```

-Next, we’ll add a function named initCreate to index.js just above init.
+Next, we'll add a function named initCreate to index.js just above init.
 This function will listen for the create button to be clicked, then submit the input text for the cell name to createCell using the selected project.
 Once created, cells in each list will be refreshed by fetchCells.

 ```js
 /**